Frequently Asked Questions

 You can access FreedUp for one year after purchase.

-FreedUp is currently available in US App stores.
-Canada will be added in 2021.
+FreedUp is currently available in the US and Canadian app stores.
 If you are outside of the US or Canada and are interested in stewardship training, contact us for additional offerings from Good Sense.
-(I am assuming this is our next offer for people out of the US who’ve tried to get the app?)

 There is group content at the end of each module of FreedUp.
 This work is optional, but greatly benefits your FreedUp experience.
 You can do FreedUp group work with your friends or small group.
 Anyone can be a facilitator for a group using the facilitator’s guide.